Tirath Das Dogra: Shanmugam's death during investigations of assassination of Rajiv Gandhi

 Shanmugam, one of the prime suspects, allegedly committed suicide in custody of SIT.
 This drew the attention of media and public.
-On 30 July 1991, it was raised as a starred question number *t13 in Parliament, by Shri Ram Nayak MP, while replying then Home Minister Shri S B Chavan said in proceedings "..by Dr.T.D.
+On 30 July 1991, it was raised as a starred question number *t13 in Parliament, by Ram Naik MP, while replying then Home Minister Shankarrao Chavan said in proceedings "..by Dr.T.D.
 Dogra, Additional Professor and Head of the Department of Forensic Medicines and Dr.D.N.
 Bhardwaj, Senior Resident Doctor in the Department of Forensic Medicines, All Indian Institute of Medical Sciences, New Delhi.
 I will read the report for the information of the House so that if the Hon.
 Members have any doubts...
 (Interruptions)".

 CBI Reconstruct Tulsi Prajapati encounter case

 The CBI and a team of forensic science experts reconstructed the alleged fake encounter of Tulsi Prajapati by Gujarat police in 2006 at Chhapri village in the district on Friday.
 The team headed by Rajendra Singh of the Central Forensic Science Laboratory (CFSL), and T D Dogra of Forensic Medicine Department at All India Institute of Medical Sciences (AIIMS), began the reconstruction early morning.
 The forensic experts and CBI were assisted by state CID officials.
 CID was investigating the case before Supreme Court transferred it to the central agency.
 The experts obtained crucial data such as the distance between the police vehicle and the car in which Prajapati was travelling, location of Prajapati's body after the encounter as per the CID's FIR, how police officers fired at Prajapati and the distance from which they fired.